mshaneck/mshaneck.github.io/ctfs/sha2017/2017-08-07-sha2017-bon-appetit.md

 Good deal.
-Although, it is not clear that this file gets us.
+Although, it is not clear what this file gets us.
 Let’s try to view the access logs.
 Trying to view /var/log/apache2/access.log gives us no results, but remember that comment?
 Maybe they are doing something different with the access logs.
 So let’s view the apache config file.
 Fortunately, they are using the default site config file: [http://bonappetit.stillhackinganyway.nl/?page=php://filter/resource=/etc/apache2/sites-enabled/000-default.conf](http://bonappetit.stillhackinganyway.nl/?page=php://filter/resource=/etc/apache2/sites-enabled/000-default.conf)

 {% include image name="bon6.png" %}